Indu479/Indu479/README.md

 🚀 About Me

 I'm a Master’s student in Computer and Electrical Engineering at the University of Houston with a strong background in FPGA design, hardware verification, and embedded systems.
-I’m passionate about developing cutting-edge solutions in IoT, automation, and digital design.

 🛠️ Skills